 A Sunday trip to visit a friend in Finchley, London saw me walk from Woodside Park Tube Station and along Lodge Lane.

-Although I nearly missed it, I unexpectedly spotted a plaque placed on the pavement in front of a modest house flagging up that the first British soldier to die in World War One spent most of his short life living there.
+Although I nearly missed it, I spotted a plaque placed on the pavement in front of a modest house flagging up that the first British soldier to die in World War One spent most of his short life living there.

-Parr died in what is assumed was an exchange of fire and his death was not known for a long time because of the German advance.
+Parr died in what is assumed was an exchange of fire and his death was not known for a long time because of the sweeping German advance.
 The unknown fate of John added to the heartbreak of his mother.

 Cycling battalions were an important element of the British Army and for instance it was the 11th Cyclist Battalion which went to support Allied troops atop the Kemmelberg, near Ypres in 1918.